matheussartori/ts-algorithms/docs/intro.md

 Having it installed globally is also fine, but it's not recommended because it can lead to version conflicts between projects.

+**IMPORTANT!** If you're using the project installation method, you need to run the commands related to `tsc` and `tsx` with the `npx` prefix in the project's directory.
+If you're using the global installation method, you can run the `tsc` or `tsx` command from any directory.
+The guide will use the `npx` prefix for the project installation method, so make sure to remove the `npx` prefix if you're using the global installation method.

 #### 3. Hello World

 Create a new file named `hello.ts` with the following content: